 One of the platforms where short-form videos are exceedingly popular, TikTok is a social media platform where influencers leverage popularity and virality to gain visibility.
 This platform is a great place for seeding marketing content through viral users using trending challenges or content.

 There is a YouTube video out there for just about everything – and this is the beauty of this video-sharing platform.
 By creating your own channel, or by leveraging the popularity of a viral YouTuber (PewDiePie for gaming products, for example), you can create a seeding marketing strategy that regularly uploads brand videos or content on the platform.
 YouTube also happens to have a wide viewership which works for everyone’s benefit.
+For brands looking to tap into the vast viewership of YouTube, it's important to maintain content standards.
+YouTube parental controls can help you achieve this goal.

 A social media platform focused on short-blogging, Twitter has helped many a brand create a great image through seeding marketing strategies.
 A top example is Wendy’s – their Twitter handle embodies the brand voice through being sarcastically humorous, leveraging popular news to post marketing content.
 The reposting feature allows for the content to be spread virally, making this social media a highly effective and terse way for seeding marketing content.